Clean repository history

 I'd like to propose that I aggressively clean the history of the repository.
 This will mean that all existing clones will need to be recloned: all developer copies, cdev, and the production site.
 I can handle cdev and the production sites, but members of the development team would obviously be responsible for recloning their own repos.

 The change will also mean that most existing hashes will be rewritten, breaking old links to Github changesets.
 This is obviously not ideal, but I think it's probably worth it.
 We can create an archived (private) copy of the existing repo in case we ever need to cross-reference old hashes.

 I'm in the process of running some tests and some statistics to make sure that it's a worthwhile move, but I wanted to open this ticket first so that anyone with concerns could raise them here.

-#3 Updated by Raymond Hoh about 3 years ago
+#3 Updated by Raymond Hoh over 5 years ago

 Big +1 here!

 Here's an article that might help: